 Other causes of scalp tenderness

-Conditions that affect the skin elsewhere on the body can also present on the scalp.
+Conditions that affect the skin elsewhere on the body can also affect the scalp.
 These include:

 - allergic reactions